Skip to main content

 2.1 Access and Use.

-Client hereby subscribes to the Services and Company hereby grants Client a non-exclusive, non-transferable (except in compliance with Section 17.6) right to access and use the Services during the Term, solely for its internal business purposes by Authorized Users in accordance with the terms and conditions herein.
+Client hereby subscribes to the Services and Company hereby grants Client a non exclusive, non-transferable (except in compliance with Section 17.6) right to access and use the Services during the Term, solely for its internal business purposes by Authorized Users in accordance with the terms and conditions herein.
 Company will provide Client with the Element451® platform agreed upon in an executed Service Order between the parties.
 Such platform and any other services expressly referenced in the Service Order is collectively referred to in this Agreement as the “Services.”

-2.2 Onboarding; Training
+2.2 Onboarding; Training.

 2.3 Use Restrictions.

+Client shall not, and shall not permit any other person to access or use the Services or other Company Materials except as expressly permitted by this Agreement.
 For purposes of clarity and without limiting the generality of the foregoing, Client shall not, except as this Agreement expressly permits: (a) copy, modify, or create derivative works of the Services or any Company Materials; (b) create, attempt to create, or grant permission to the source program and/or object program associated with any software component of the Services; (c) decompile, disassemble or reverse engineer any software component of the Services for any reason. (d) grant permission or access to the Services or any part thereof to any third party other than an Authorized User accessing the Services with his/her then-valid access credentials; (e) input, upload, transmit, or otherwise provide to or through the Services, any information or materials that are unlawful or injurious, or transmit, or activate any code designed to modify, damage, delete, disable or disrupt the Services or the Company Systems or otherwise impede or harm the Services, Company Systems, or Company’s provision of services to any third party; (f) remove, delete, alter, or obscure any copyright or other proprietary rights notices from any Company Materials, including any copy thereof; (g) access or use the Services or any other Company Materials in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any third party, or that violates any applicable law; or (h) access or use the Services or other Company Materials for purposes of competitive analysis, or for the development, provision, or use of a competing software service.

-2.4 Suspension or Termination of Services
+2.4 Suspension or Termination of Services.

 Company may, directly or indirectly, by any lawful means, suspend, terminate, or otherwise deny Client’s, any Authorized User’s, or any other person’s access to or use of all or any part of the Services, without incurring any liability, if: (a) Company receives a judicial or other governmental demand or order, subpoena, or law enforcement request that expressly or by reasonable implication requires Company to do so; or (b) Company believes, in its good faith and reasonable discretion, that: (i) Client or any Authorized User has failed to comply with any material term of this Agreement and the breach represents an imminent threat to the Company Systems, Confidential Information or the security of another user; (ii) Client or any Authorized User is, has been, or is likely to be involved in any fraudulent, misleading, or unlawful activities relating to or in connection with any of the Services; or (iii) this Agreement expires or is terminated.
 This Section 2.4 does not limit any of Company’s other rights or remedies, whether at law, in equity, under this Agreement.